Mayons95/facundo_mayon_teladoc_challenge/README.md

-# Facundo Mayon Telladoc Challenge - Cypress
+# Facundo Mayon Teladoc Challenge - Cypress

 ## Project goal
 This project is created with the aim of demonstrating my automation skills and knowledge.